Access to Energy

 Global access to electricity has been steadily rising in recent decades.

-This figure is still unacceptably high — and gains in access are moving much too slowly to reach our goal of universal access by 2030.
+This figure is still unacceptably high, and gains in access are moving much too slowly to reach our goal of universal access by 2030.
 This is particularly true for Sub-Saharan Africa — despite the share of the population with electricity rising steadily, population growth meant that the total number of people without access was on the rise until 2016.
-Accelerated progress will be needed to ensure this number now continues to fall.
+Accelerated progress will be needed to ensure this number continues to fall.

 The number of people without access to electricity by region and country

-In the chart, we see the total number of people without access to electricity, grouped by world region.
+The chart shows the total number of people without access to electricity, grouped by world region.

 Access to clean fuels for cooking